CVs, ATS screens, & Selection Criteria

 Do employers scan CVs for psychometric factors?

 Employers do not (yet) check CVs for psychometric criteria such as personality traits or cognitive abilities.
-While some organisations use psychometric testing as part of their employment process, it is usually done after a candidate has been chosen for an interview.
-A CV's major aim is to give employers a clear and comprehensive overview of a candidate's skills, experience, and qualifications, and to assist them in determining which individuals are most suited for the job.
-While companies may use other methods to analyse a candidate's personality or cognitive ability, like as interviews or reference checks, this is not normally done through a CV scan.
+A CV's major aim is to give employers a clear and comprehensive overview of a candidate's skills, experience, and qualifications, and to assist them in determining which individuals are to be shortlisted.

 However, if you pass the ATS screen, your CV will be read by a human and your choice of language and its sentiment will speak to your character.